saritakumar-dev/My-DDD-Portfolio/02-HelpDeskTicketSystem/README.md

 ### 1. Clean Architecture (Ports & Adapters)
 The project follows the **Ports and Adapters** pattern to decouple business logic from external technologies.
-*   **The Domain Model:** Tn the domain model, the business entities (aggregates and value objects) does have no dependency and no knowledge of the underlying infrastructure.
+*   **The Domain Model:** In the domain model, the business entities (aggregates and value objects) does have no dependency and no knowledge of the underlying infrastructure or any other layer.
+It is the heart.
 *   **The Port:** `ITicketRepository` (defined in the Application layer).
 *   **The Adapter:** `TicketRepository` (defined in the Infrastructure layer).
 *   **Benefit:** We can swap MySQL for any other database (or a Mock for testing) without changing a single line of business logic.